Reconnecting with childhood comfort

 A Facilitated Performance Activation

 This performance prompted people to reflect and discuss their modes of obtaining comfort as a child versus now as a young adult.
-It stemmed from my curious questions as a 21-year-old who maintains a relationship with a childhood comfort object.
+It stemmed from my curious questions as an adult who maintains a relationship with a childhood comfort object.

 The workshop facilitates participants to ask the following questions